Haydée Milanés: Biography

-Professional Singer Career
+Professional Singer career

 In 1999, she started to perform in the quartet of the Cuban pianist Hernán López Nussa.
 Her first musical tour occurred in 2000, as she was invited to the Heineken Festival in São Paulo (Brazil).
 This collaboration with Hernán López Nussa led her to record an album in Rio de Janeiro with renowned Cuban musicians such as Tata Güines or Pancho Ferry.

 The same year, she started performing frequently in Havana club la Zorra y el Cuervo.
 There, she regularly participated in jam sessions with Roberto Carcassés, director of the “Interactivo” music collective, with whom she collaborated in 2003 on the compilation Cool Cool Filin.

-Her first solo album, Haydée, came out in 2005 and was produced and written by Descemer Bueno between Havana and New York.
+Her first solo album, Haydée, came out in 2004 and was produced and written by Descemer Bueno between Havana and New York.
 This album gave rise to a series of concerts in Havana, warmly welcomed by the audience and the critics.

 In 2008, Haydée Milanés released a live album called Haydée Milanés en Vivo, featuring performances with her father Pablo Milanés and her sisters Lynn and Suylén Milanés.
+Since the death of her father in 2022, Milanés has distanced herself from regime "cultural institutions on the island."
+In November 2023 she sang a new version of the hymn "Virgen Mambisa" with exiled Cuban musicians in Miami that called for the liberation of Cuba.